-In order to comply with The Joint Commission’s new CMS standards, hospitals, critical access hospitals, and nursing care facilities may need to partner with an organization that employs a certified Legionella Water Safety & Management professional.
-That’s where U.S. Water comes in.
-We have several highly trained laboratory technicians on-staff to assist your facility or organization in the soon-to-be-released compliance process.
+In order to align with the Joint Commission’s CMS standards (EC.02.05.02, EPs 1–4), healthcare facilities need to consider partnering with certified Legionella Water Safety & Management professionals.
+This is where U.S. Water steps in.
+Our team comprises highly trained laboratory technicians ready to guide your facility through the compliance process outlined by the new standards.

 U.S. Water is a trusted partner in water system management and Legionella testing.
 We operate the only privately-owned on-site CDC Elite certified lab in Wisconsin.
 Because we offer both on-location and shipped sampling options, we are able to serve facilities across the state.
 Whether you need a robust Legionella management plan, water sampling, testing, or remediation strategies, U.S. Water has the expertise to meet all your needs.